Krishnaswamy Kasturirangan

-Krishnaswamy Kasturirangan (born 24 October 1940) is an Indian space scientist who headed the Indian Space Research Organisation (ISRO) from 1994 to 2003.
-He is presently Chancellor of Central University of Rajasthan and NIIT University.
-He is the former chancellor of Jawaharlal Nehru University and the chairman of Karnataka Knowledge Commission.
-He is a former member of the Rajya Sabha (2003–09) and a former member of the now defunct Planning Commission of India.
+Krishnaswamy Kasturirangan (24 October 1940 – 25 April 2025) was an Indian space scientist who headed ISRO from 1994 to 2003.
+Until his death, he was Chancellor of Central University of Rajasthan and NIIT University.
+He was also chancellor of Jawaharlal Nehru University and the chairman of Karnataka Knowledge Commission.
+He was a member of the Rajya Sabha (2003–09) and a former member of the Planning Commission of India which was renamed as NITI Aayog in 2015.
 He was also the director of the National Institute of Advanced Studies, Bangalore, from April 2004 to 2009.
-He is a recipient of the three major civilian awards from the Government of India: the Padma Shri, the Padma Bhushan and the Padma Vibhushan.
+He was a recipient of the three major civilian awards from the Government of India: the Padma Shri, the Padma Bhushan and the Padma Vibhushan.

 Early life and education

 Early life

 Kasturirangan was born on 24 October 1940, at Ernakulam in the erstwhile Kingdom of Cochin, to C. M. Krishnaswamy Iyer and Visalakshi.
 Kasturirangan's forefathers hailed from Tamil Nadu and later settled down in different parts of Kerala; his maternal forefathers settled in Nallepalli Agraharam, in Chittur taluk, Palakkad district and his paternal forefathers settled in the town of Chalakudy, near Thrissur.
 Kasturirangan's maternal grandfather Sri Ananthanarayana Iyer completed his school and college education and became a sanitary inspector in Ernakulam.
 He was well-respected in the community for his discipline and integrity.
 He and his wife Narayani had four daughters and a son, the eldest of whom was Visalakshi.

 Kasturirangan's paternal grandfather, Chalakudy Manikam Iyer, being mindful of the importance of education, ensured that all his sons received a sound education up to graduation.
 Kasturirangan's father was a graduate in chemistry from Maharaja's College, Ernakulam.
 He worked in a variety of administrative capacities at Tata Airlines and retired as a senior accountant officer at the Indian Airlines Corporation.
 Kasturirangan and his brother Ravi spent their early childhood in Ernakulam in the care of their maternal grandparents after the death of their mother.
 At the age of ten, after the sudden death of his grandfather, he joined his father in Bombay (now Mumbai) along with his brother.

 Shortly after completing his PhD in 1969, Kasturirangan married Lakshmi.
 They have two sons, Rajesh and Sanjay.
 His wife died in 1991.